History of the Khitans: The Ketuyu rebellion (720–734)

-Ketuyu, seeing the Khitan forces exhausted by repetitive Tang campaigns, pretended to surrender in the twelfth month of 734 and was murdered, together with his puppet King Qulie (李屈列 Li Qulie 730–734), by his subordinate Li Guozhe (李過折).
+Ketuyu, seeing the Khitan forces exhausted by repetitive Tang campaigns, pretended to surrender in the twelfth month of 734 and was murdered, together with his puppet King Yaonian Qulie (遙輦屈列, 730–734), by his subordinate Li Guozhe (李過折).
 Li Guozhe was soon himself assassinated in favor of a Ketuyu clan restoration.

 Origins of the Ketuyu Rebellion

 While traditional scholars explain this Ketuyu Rebellion as a typically barbarian reaction modern historians are more cautious.
 Both the Chinese Liao expert Shu Fen and the Japanese Matsui Hitoshi are inclined to think that Chinese lenient policy encouraged Ketuyu's arrogance.